atodorov/mutation-testing-in-patterns/README.rst

 because the mutant tripped one of the assertions or whether it failed due to other reasons.

+Make sure your test suite is robust and doesn't randomly fail due to external factors!
 For example see :doc:`python/example_02/README`.

-TL,DR: make sure your test suite is robust and doesn't randomly fail due to external factors!